ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 Uncaptured in this trial, it is known that Maple is capable of yet another form of self-expression, in which she gnaws at the bars of her cage while grunting and foaming at the mouth.
-This is her most anxiety-ridden behavior and I was happy to see she didn't do it--hopefully it is a sign she's already progressed even before data acquisition.
+This is her most anxiety-ridden behavior and I was happy to see she didn't do it--hopefully it is a sign she's already progressed even before I had a chance to acquire data.

 ## Adding owner responses